solarwinds/containers/cnpt/README.md

 ### Deployment Models

 The Agent container should be deployed on each host running docker.
 Run the following command on each docker host:

 `docker run -d --name agent --privileged --net=host --restart always -v /var/run/docker.sock:/host/var/run/docker.sock -v /dev:/host/dev -v /proc:/host/proc:ro solarwinds/container-agent:1.1`

-The UI container runs on one docker host in the cluster To run the container image:
+The UI container runs on one docker host in the cluster.
+To run the container image:

 `docker run -d --name ui -p 30080:80 -t solarwinds/container-ui:1.1`

-Once the container starts up, connect to URL http://<ip-of-ui-host>:30080/
+Once the container starts up, connect to URL http://ip-of-ui-host:30080/

 To connect the agents with the UI:

 1. Navigate to the hosts page
-2. Click the button the add button
+2. Click the add button
-3. Enter in the address of each docker host on a seperated line
+3. In the dialog, enter in the address of each docker host on a seperate line
 4. Click add